vandofb/GitLab-QA/docs/what_tests_can_be_run.md

   for failing tests will be saved (default: `/tmp/gitlab-qa`)
 * `DOCKER_HOST` - Docker host to run tests against (default: `http://localhost`)
 * `CHROME_HEADLESS` - when running locally, set to `false` to allow Chrome tests to be visible - watch your tests being run
+* `QA_DEBUG` - set to `true` to verbosely log page object actions.
+Note: if enabled be aware that sensitive data might be logged.
+If an input element has a QA selector with `password` in the name, data entered into the input element will be masked.
+If the element doesn't have `password` in its name it won't be masked.
+* `QA_LOG_PATH` - path to output debug logging to.
+If not set logging will be output to STDOUT

 ### `Test::Instance::Image CE|EE|<full image address>`